float32/qpsk/README.md

     Automatic gain control and basic error correction reduce decoding errors.
 - **High performance, small footprint**:
-    Tested on a Cortex-M4F down to 32MHz with a 16Kbaud QPSK signal.
+    Tested on a Cortex-M4F down to 32MHz with an 8Kbaud QPSK signal.
     Can squeeze into as little as 12KB.
 - **Portable**: No assumptions made about underlying hardware.
 No dependencies outside of the C++ standard library.